juthawong/Ampare-Webcam-Tools/README.md

 #Credit
-Robomatics on Youtube for teaching us how to build using emgucv EmguCV for making this happen
+Robomatics on Youtube for teaching us how to build using emgucv and EmguCV for making this happen